-In this Unit, therefore, we have briefly introduced you to James Joyce, the short story writer and novelist who may rightly be seen as one of the pioneers of the modernist movement in prose fiction.
-Part from that, through a detailed analysis of the story "Araby", you have also been equipped on the ways in which to approach a modern short story.
+We have briefly introduced you to James Joyce, the short story writer and novelist who may rightly be seen as one of the pioneers of the modernist movement in prose fiction.
+Apart from that, through a detailed analysis of the story "Araby", you have also been equipped on the ways in which to approach a modern short story.
 Of special interest in this is of course the element of psychological study that motivates characters in a big way.
-We hope the acumen gained here will stand you in good stead in the forthcoming courses where you will be introduced to even greater complexities that literature has increasingly come to represent.